TsarBombastic/MSC-Thesis-IS-S4343611/README.md

 # INSTRUCTIONS

 # Prerequisites
-- A Google account (if using Google Colab) or a local Jupyter/Anaconda environment*.
+- A Google account (if using Google Colab) or a local Jupyter Notebook/Anaconda environment*.
 - An active DeepSeek API Key.

 # Running scraper.ipynb
-1. Load the notebook in Google Colab or Jupyter Notebook*.
+1. Load the notebook in Google Colab or Jupyter Notebook/Anaconda*.
 2. Configure Settings:
    - Use the Configuration cell.
    - Set USE_EXCEL_INPUT = True if you want to scrape specific URLs from an Excel file.
 Make sure to upload your .xlsx file and define EXCEL_FILE_PATH (the path to the .xlsx file) and COLUMN_NAME (the column in which the URLs are present).